GAGGIUINO/gaggiuino.github.io/docs/pcb/singleboard.md

 >[!Note]
 >BOM and 3D printed parts for PCBv3 have moved to the [Home page](README.md#bill-of-materials)

 # Considerations
-!> It is expected that when going through PCB install you are able to figure out most things by yourself.
+!> It is expected that when going through PCB install you will follow the [3PLN Stock Wiring Integration](guides-stm32/3pln-stock-wiring-integration.md) guide or figure out the custom wiring by yourself.
 Please note, these are only suggestions/food for thought/rough guidance.

 * If you do a custom harness you can use the **Rancilio Silvia Boiler Thermostat 165º** for a resettable thermal fuse and boiler terminals are **160783-7 TE**.
 * Get covers for spades, possibly hard covers.
 Stock boiler terminal covers for round connectors cannot be purchased, a printable option is linked below.